Travel Writer Guidelines for GoNOMAD.com

 Become a Travel Writer For GoNOMAD!

 TIP!
-Read the stories we have up on the site, and format your story the same way.
+Read the stories we have up on the website and format your story the same way.
 We like short paragraphs, subheads between every few paragraphs, and photos with detailed captions.

 GoNOMAD is always looking for talented, dedicated travel writers, photographers and researchers to join our team.

 We are NOT LOOKING for guest posts.
 We aren’t interested in short ‘listicle’ articles.
-Contact us if you are looking for a way to promote your blog or website.
+Contact us if you are looking for a way to promote your blog, website, or travel business.

 We welcome queries and articles from professional travel writers and travelers with a strong writing style and something unique to share with our audience.
 We pay for articles that are high quality, informative and provide useful guidance for a future traveler.